 Gary Zhexi Zhang (UK, 1993)

-Residency period: May-June 2024
+Residency period: May-July 2024

 Living and working between London and Shanghai, Gary Zhexi Zhang is a visual artist and writer whose work explores systemic connections between cosmology, technology, and the economy.
 He operates individually or collaboratively with organizations using a variety of media, including installation, film, performance, writing, and teaching, and conducts research within the framework of cultural institutions and think tanks.

-He recently published Catastrophe Time!
+He published Catastrophe Time!
 (Strange Attractor Press, 2023), a book of fictions, essays, and interviews about finance and time, while Dead Cat Bounce, the opera he co-created with Waste Paper Opera, premiered at Somerset House in 2022 and has been touring in 2024.
 In 2024, his solo exhibition, METAMERS, was presented at EPFL Pavilions and he exhibited in the 9th Asian Art Biennial, Taichung.

 He has taught as a lecturer in Critical Studies at Goldsmiths MFA, a PhD external examiner at the RCA, and adjunct lecturer at Parsons School of Design in New York, where he also co-founded the design studio Foreign Objects.